Dr Ceri Daniels

-I joined LJMU in April 2017 as Programme Leader for the suite of Education Studies programmes in the School of Education.
-Prior to this, I spent 10 years at the University of Huddersfield - involved in a number of undergraduate education courses, where I also led the Childhood Studies degree.
+I joined LJMU in April 2017 to lead the suite of Education Studies programmes in the School of Education.
+Prior to this, I spent 10 years at the University of Huddersfield - involved in a number of undergraduate and postgraduate education courses.
 I taught across a range of topics and disciplines including: social policy, sociology, safeguarding, multi-disciplinary working, child and adolescent well-being, research methods, and leadership and management in education and children's services.
-I also taught on postgraduate programmes and established and led an MA in Leadership in Education and Public Service.
+I was the co-ordinator for workforce development with local authorities, and also established and led an MA in Leadership in Education and Public Service.

 My research interests include identity, leadership and emotion work.
 I am also keen to explore the educational experiences of young parents, voice of the child and the complexities of child safeguarding policy and practice.